 What is the history of Polycarbonate, and how is it made?

 Polycarbonate’s unique molecular structure gives it exceptional impact resistance, optical clarity, and heat resistance—properties that have made it an invaluable material across various industries.
-Polycarbonate, from eyeglasses to bulletproof windows and aerospace components, has become essential to modern life.
+It has become essential to modern life, from eyeglasses to bulletproof windows and aerospace components.

 The manufacturing process for polycarbonate begins with the reaction of bisphenol A (BPA) and phosgene under carefully controlled conditions.
-This step produces polycarbonate resin, which can then be melted, extruded, and molded into various end products.
-Polycarbonate can be injection molded, blow molded, or extruded, depending on the specific application.
+This step produces a resin, which can then be melted, extruded, and molded into various end products.
+Depending on the specific application, this material can be injected or extruded.

-This versatile material continues to find new uses and applications thanks to continuous innovations in polycarbonate chemistry and manufacturing techniques.
-Prototek offers polycarbonate fabrication, machining, and additive manufacturing services to help bring our customers’ visions to life and contribute to the exciting future of polycarbonate applications.
+Thanks to continuous innovations in polycarbonate chemistry and manufacturing techniques, this versatile material continues to find new uses and applications.
+Prototek offers fabrication, machining, and additive manufacturing services to help bring our customer’s visions to life and contribute to the exciting future of polycarbonate applications.

 What are the mechanical properties of Polycarbonate?